zinping/MERN-Stack-Tracker/README.md

 ### :books: Backend

 * MongoDB Atlas used as the backend database - requires mongodb to be running (or use Mongoose and heroku mLab to access)
+* Mongoose models used to interact with the database
 * Postman used to test the backend, although the tutorial uses [Insomnia, a similar REST API](https://insomnia.rest/)
 * Note: I used 'my ip address' as the whitelist network access in MongoDB.Atlas but this required daily updating when my ip address changed - otherwise with a non-matching ip address the backend simply did not work.
 Better to use the localhost address to avoid this problem but may be less secure
+* Node.js routes used with controller functions
+* !Nodejs diagram(./img/diagram.png)

 ### :books: Frontend